The following descriptions refer to the courses’ most recent versions. They evolved (slightly) over time.

 This is the second of two compulsory econometrics courses for first-year master students.

-It starts with a brief treatment of causal inference, introducing the potential outcomes framework and the concepts of ideal and natural experiments.
-Thereby, it compares non-parametric causal inference approaches and parametric models like the linear regression, in particular with regard to their respective use of covariates and instrumental variables.
+It starts with a brief treatment of causal inference, introducing the potential outcomes framework and the concept of an ideal experiment.
+The focus is on comparing non-parametric causal inference approaches and parametric models like the linear regression.

-Next, the course treats inference with time series data.
+Next, the course discusses inference with time series data.
 It covers time series regressions, univariate time series models as well as reduced-form and structural vector autoregressions.

 The final part of the course is devoted to the basics of panel data analysis (incidental parameters problem, pooled OLS, fixed effects, random effects).